On equal-input and monotone Markov matrices

 The only remaining case is $P^{}_{0} = \one$.
 Here, Proposition~\ref{prop:Pois}{\ts}(3) implies $M(t) = \ee^{tA}$ with $A=P\nts-\one$ and hence $\det \bigl( M(t)\bigr) = \ee^{\tr ( t A)} > 0$. \end{proof}

 A semigroup as in Proposition~\ref{prop:Pois} is called \emph{Poissonian} if $P^{}_{0} = \one$, and \emph{pseudo{\ts}-Poissonian} otherwise \cite[Sec.~X.1]{Feller}.
-We can now recall the central classification result on infinitely divisible, finite-dimensional Markov matrices from \cite{GMMS} as follows.
-In particular, it underpins the role of idempotents in the embedding problem.
+We can now recall the central classification result on infinitely divisible, finite-dimensional Markov matrices from \cite{GMMS} as follows. {It seems a bit hidden in the literature, but nicely} underpins the role of idempotents in the embedding problem.

 \begin{theorem} A Markov matrix\/ $M\in\cM_d$ is infinitely divisible if and only if there are Markov matrices\/ $P^{}_{0}, P \in \cM^{}_{d}$, with\/ $P^{2}_{0} = P^{}_{0}$ and\/ $P^{}_{0} P = P P^{}_{0} = P$, and some\/ $s\geqslant 0$ such that